 Know what to consider for winter installations

-Researching, getting and installing new windows can seem like a big task, but taking advantage of the right windows is well worth it.
+Researching, getting and installing new windows can seem like a daunting task, but taking advantage of the right windows is well worth it.
 Here are a few extra things to consider when replacing your windows in the winter:

 - Consider closing off the room where replacement windows are being installed to minimize temperature changes in the rest of your home.
 This can be easily done by securing the door to the room where the window is being placed.

 The “Pella Promise” means a “No Mess” guarantee when it comes time for replacing your windows.
-That means pros who will leave the work area cleaner than they found it and dispose of your previous windows and doors.
+That means professionals who will leave the work area cleaner than they found it and dispose of your previous windows and doors.
 In the winter, that means extra covering that keeps warm air in and cold air out during the replacement process.
 Your installer will also offer advice on how best to safeguard your room from the weather while work continues on your windows.

 - If your window installation is scheduled after (or during) a period of snowfall, make sure to keep the installation area free of snow.
-Taking accessibility into consideration as part of your winter window replacement plan will reduce headaches both on the day of installation and after it is completed.
+Taking accessibility into consideration as part of your winter window replacement plan will prevent headaches both on the day of installation and after it is completed.